• Skip to main content

 Medicare Options at a Glance

-• Part D: Adds prescription drug coverage to Original Medicare.
+• Part D: Covers prescription drugs when paired with Original Medicare.

-• SNPs: Designed for people with specific health conditions or eligibility requirements.
+• SNPs: Tailored plans for individuals with qualifying health or financial needs.

-• Other Options: May include VA benefits, employer or retiree plans, and local assistance programs.
+• Other Options: Includes VA coverage, employer-sponsored plans, and local support programs.

 Medicare Advantage Options in Bond County